Church of Uganda

-The Church of Uganda is a member province of the Anglican Communion.
-Currently there are 37 dioceses which make up the Church of Uganda, each headed by a bishop.
+The Church of Uganda (C/U) is a member province of the Anglican Communion.
+Currently, there are 39 dioceses that make up the Church of Uganda, each headed by a bishop.

 Each diocese is divided into archdeaconries, each headed by a senior priest known as an archdeacon.
 The archdeaconries are further subdivided into parishes, headed by a parish priest.
 Parishes are subdivided into sub-parishes, headed by lay readers.
-As of the 2014 census, 32% of Ugandans consider themselves affiliated with the church, down from 36.7% at the 2002 census.
-According to a peer-reviewed study in the Journal of Anglican Studies published in 2016 by the Cambridge University Press, the Church of Uganda has more than 8 million members and approximately 795,000 active baptised members.
+As of the 2014 census, 32% of Ugandans, or 10,941,268 people consider themselves affiliated with the church, down from 36.7% at the 2002 census.
+As of the 2024 census, 29% of Ugandans, or 13,311,801 people, identified with the Church of Uganda.
+According to a peer-reviewed study in the Journal of Anglican Studies published in 2016 by the Cambridge University Press, the Church of Uganda has more than 8 million members, and approximately 795,000 active baptised members.
+In 2020, a peer-reviwed study found that the Church of Uganda may be the largest province of the Anglican Communion as measured by those actively identifying as Anglicans (but not by baptized membership) or 10.9 million Anglicans.